 Special Professor of Law J.D., University of Houston Professor Alcorn earned his law degree at the University of Houston where he was Editor-in-Chief of the Law Review.
 He is a Member of the law firm of Cadwalader, Wickersham & Taft and served as General Counsel to the President's National Commission for the Review of Antitrust Laws and Procedures, 1978-79.
 Mark A. Buckstein Special Professor of Law B.S., City College of New York J.D., New York University Professor Buckstein is a Senior Partner in the New York City law firm of Baer Marks & Upham.
 Since 1963 he has specialized in commodities and securities law.
-His firm is counsel to Commodity Exchange, Inc., Futures Industry Association, commodity trading advisers and pool operators, and a number of broker-dealers (futures commission merchants).
+His firm is counsel to Commodity Exchange, Inc. Futures Industry Association, commodity trading, advisers and pool operators, and a number of broker-dealers (futures commission merchants).
 He is also a commodities arbitrator for the American Arbitration Association.
-Howard I. Cohen Special Professor of Law B.S., M.A., LL.B., New York University Professor Cohen is an Immigration Judge for the Immigration and Naturalization Service of the Department of Justice.
+Howard I. Cohen Special Professor of Law B.S., M.A., LL.B., New York University Professor Cohen is an Immigration Judge for the Immigration and Naturalization Service of the Department of the Justice.
 He has been an Attorney for the Department of Justice since 1956, specializing in the field of immigration and nationality law.
-From 1974 to 1976, he was an Adjunct Professor at City University of New York.
+From 1974 to 1976, he was an Adjunct Professor at the City University of New York.
 He is a retired officer of the Judge Advocate General's Corps of the U.S. Army and was in the general practice of law for one year subsequent to his military service.
-Mitchell J. Cooper Special Professor of Law B.S., State University of New York at Albany J.D., Hofstra University LL.M., New York University Professor Cooper is a Partner in the firm of Spizz & Cooper where he specialized in tax law.
+Mitchell J. Cooper Special Professor of Law B.S., State University of New York at Albany J.D., Hofstra University LL.M., New York University Professor Cooper is a Partner in the firm of Spizz & Cooper where he specializes in tax law.
 He is a Certified Public Accountant and was formerly a Tax Manager with Arthur Andersen & Co., and Senior Tax Attorney for Bristol Myers Company.
-Philip J. Curtin Special Professor of Law B.S., Fordham College LL.B., Columbia University Philip J. Curtin has been a Partner in the New York City firm of Zock, Petrie, Reid and Curtin since 1973.
-From 1969 to 1972, he had been a Partner with Zock, Petrie, Sheneman & Reid.
-He is a Member of the New York Bar Association and the Maritime Law Association.
-His experience in the maritime field has been extensive, with special emphasis on charter parties, bills of lading, vessel purchase, sale, and finance.
-Professor Curtin has been involved in a number of arbitrations arising out of charter parties and has had considerable litigation experience.
-Mr. Curtin is presently on the Planning Committee for the Fordham Corporate Law Institute.
+Mark C. Flavin Special Professor of Law B.A., Princeton University J.D., Cornell University Professor Flavin practices Admiralty Law with the New York